go-gsd/shared-documentation/developer-guides/cloudsql-connectivity.md

 - Forwards the database port from the bastion host to your local machine
 - Starts the Cloud SQL Proxy on the bastion host

-### 5. Connect to Your Database
+### 5. Connect to the Database
-Once the tunnel is established, connect to your database from another terminal.
+Once the tunnel is established, connect to your database from **another terminal**.

-Set the following environment variables:
+Set the following environment variable:

 ```bash
 # Database username